zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### locked `boolean`

 If set to true the column will be displayed as locked in the grid.
-Also see Frozen Columns.
+Also see [Frozen Columns] (http://demos.telerik.com/kendo-ui/grid/frozen-columns).

 #### Example
     <kendo:grid-column locked="locked">